FIM-43 Redeye: Redeye emerges

 In 1955, Convair, recently purchased by General Dynamics, began examining a weapon that would fill both of these requirements.
 When initial studies proved promising, in January 1956 the company began an 11-month study which they named "Redeye" due to its infrared seeker.
 To lower prototype costs, the missile would initially be based on the unguided FFAR, which was already in widespread production.
 This would be turned into a missile by replacing the contact-fused warhead of the FFAR with a new seeker system and smaller 1.2 lb warhead.
-Convair's prototype initially used a miniaturized version of the AIM-9 Sidewinder seeker and was small, weighing 14.5 lb, a gripstock/launch tube weighing 3.2 lb.
+Convair's prototype initially used a miniaturized version of the AIM-9 Sidewinder seeker and was small, weighing 14.5 lb, a grip stock/launch tube weighing 3.2 lb.
 The overall weight of the prototype was 18.2 lb, while unit cost was initially estimated at $700 compared to about $3000 for a Sidewinder missile.

 The resulting concept mockups were demonstrated to the Army and Marine Corps in November 1956.
 Simulations suggested that it would have an average miss distance of 4 to 8 ft, and a direct-hit probability of 0.35 to 0.40.
 The design proved extremely interesting, and in 1957 official requirements were formulated.
 This led to the Army's Redstone Arsenal receiving several unsolicited proposals for similar weapons from other companies: